Breizh Café Pancakes

 Another key parameter: the garnish.
 However, this sometimes turns out to be disappointing, low-end, out of season or served in anecdotal quantities, to better serve as an economic adjustment variable.
 The party is then spoiled...

-Fortunately, Le Marais Mood carried out its investigation in search of the best crepes, with buckwheat (we then speak of galette) or with wheat.
+Fortunately, Le Marais Mood carried out his investigation in search of the best pancakes, with buckwheat (we then speak of galette) or with wheat.

 Chez Breizh Café